 - Lambeth Palace: incl.
 State rooms, Chapel, Atrium & Crypt

-- Afternoon at leisure: Optional visit to Maggs Bros Ltd – Dealers of Rare books and manuscripts since 1853
+- Afternoon at leisure: optional visits to the Waddesdon Bequest at the British Museum and Maggs Bros.
+Ltd – dealers of rare books and manuscripts since 1853

 Cambridge - 5 nights